10 Feb From Novice to Master: Developing Your Therapeutic Wisdom

 Steven teaches courses to MBA students in Philosophy of Management, Managerial Psychology, Executive Coaching and Leadership and Development.
 He has published two books: Business Feel and Management Practice and Creative Destruction.
 He is an Editor of a book called Face to Face with Management Practice.
 He is a section editor of the Handbook on Managerial Philosophy which is due for publication in 2021.
 He has published over thirty peer reviewed scholarly articles in a range of disciplines including philosophy, psychology and management.

 He brings a unique combination of psychology, philosophy, education, management, and sociology to enable professionals to bring out the best in themselves.

 This online workshop will give you instant access to 1+ hour of video content, accessible via streaming on our website.
 You can view the course content in your own time.
-Note that access will expire 90 days after purchase, if you require extended access please contact our office for assistance.
+You can view the course content in your own time, there is no time limit on access.